in ,

 Casas Pintadas Evora by jaime.silva via Flickr CC

 If you are a fan of murals, then Casas Pintadas (Painted Houses) is the place to visit in Evora.
-The frescos including paintings of mythological creatures as well as other animals presented n moral virtues, characteristics, and vices.
-These murals are believed to be more than 5 centuries old, despite the exhibitions being ultra-modern.
+The frescos, including paintings of mythological creatures and other animals, presented n moral virtues, characteristics, and vices.
+These murals are believed to be over 5 centuries old, despite the ultra-modern exhibitions.

 While there, don’t forget to check out the top floor to find the Inquisitor’s room.